Custom Wood Range Hoods Built to Your Kitchen Design

 Frequently Asked Questions

-How much does a custom wood range hood cost?
+How much does a custom range hood cost?

-What information do I need to get a range hood quote?
+What dimensions do I need to provide for a custom range hood quote?

-How long does it take to get a custom range hood built?
+How long does it take to get a custom range hood made?

-What is the difference between a range hood cover and a range hood insert?
+What is the difference between a liner insert and a custom range hood enclosure?

-What wood species are best for a painted range hood?
+What finish options are available for a custom wood range hood?

 Ready to Get Started?